Reference photo only. Tom does not photograph clients.

 With the international propagation of the CGM and the amount of vocal enthusiasm surrounding it, the religious comparison is quite accurate in my opinion.
 Please bear in mind this isn't at all judgement about the CGM, its author or followers, but rather a keen observation from the perspective of a professional who has lived and worked with curls for many years before it was introduced, and many years since.

 There are however some concerns lately with how fractured the overall CGM community has become.
-Some even blanket refer to the whole thing as a cult nowadays.
+In fact, an increasing number of women refer to the whole thing as a cult nowadays.
 While the CGM certainly has been incredibly helpful for many people the world over, it's good to remember that ‘to each their own’.
 Some will adhere to CGM strictly, some less so, and some not at all.
 Each should feel equally valid, supported equally and not make anyone feel as though others are 'doing it wrong' if they are doing it differently.
 Too, one should never approach others they don't know and try to 'convert' them to what they themselves believe in.
 Being approached by or preached to by enthusiastic religious people is often viewed as unwelcome and unpleasant.
 In my opinion and that of many women I have spoken to, this goes for the CGM too.
 Unsurprisingly, social media platforms like Instagram have absolutely have helped tip the CGM to it's more extreme interpretations and fandom.

 "Where once the CGM bucked against societal beauty standards requiring women to have smooth, straight hair in order to look well put together, I fear we are simply replacing one set of unrealistic beauty standards with another."